google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/web-push-protocol.md

     // Append the auth tag to the result -
     // https://nodejs.org/api/crypto.html#crypto_cipher_getauthtag
     const encryptedPayload = Buffer.concat([result, cipher.getAuthTag()]);

 We now have our encrypted payload.
 Yay!

-The remaining piece of work is to determine how this payload is sent to the push service.
+All that remains is to determine how this payload is sent to the push service.

-### Encrypted Payload Headers and Body
+### Encrypted payload headers & body

-To send this encrypted payload to the Push Service we need to define a few different headers in our POST request.
+To send this encrypted payload to the push service we need to define a few different headers in our POST request.

-#### Encryption Header
+#### Encryption header

 The 'Encryption' header must contain the *salt* used for encrypting the payload.

 The 16 byte salt should be base64 URL safe encoded and added to the Encryption header, like so:

     Encryption: salt=<URL Safe Base64 Encoded Salt>

-#### Crypto-Key Header
+#### Crypto-Key header

-We saw that the 'Crypto-Key' header is used under the 'Application Server Keys' section to contain the public application server key.
+We saw that the `Crypto-Key` header is used under the 'Application Server Keys' section to contain the public application server key.

 This header is also used to share the local public key used to encrypt